 Seattle Landlord Tenant Rights

-The city of Seattle maintains a special local policy known as the Rental Agreement Regulation Ordinance.
-This ordinance includes a variety of provisions, including a mandate to provide 60 days of advance notice before a rent rate increase of 10% or more.
-It also prohibits landlords from charging move-in fees and security deposits that, when combined, are valued at more than a tenant’s first month rent payment.
-More information on the ordinances other provisions (as well as other Seattle-specific ordinances) can be found here.
+The city of Seattle maintains a Rental Agreement Regulation Ordinance, which requires landlords to provide 60 days of advance notice before a rent rate increase of 10% or more.
+This ordinance also limits the amounts and values of certain fees charged by landlords.
+More information on it can be found here.

 Spokane Landlord Tenant Rights